 your date into deceiving both sets of parents so as to have sex.

 When you con a date into conning you into deceiving your parents you

 know that they do not communicate openly, honestly with their own

 **** Most always the other person is so addicted to abuse that they will

 not/cannot honor your request for zero communications.
 You've

-arrogantly ignore your request for estrangement it's tantamount to date rape, at best, it's
+ignore your request for estrangement it's tantamount to date rape,

-bullying.
-They intuit that because your respective cons have
+at best, it's bullying.
+They intuit that because your respective

 different.
 If you set it up for them to disregard your request (if you